Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

-in $\Mod_{A[u]}(\Sp)$, so that there is an $n$ such that the power $u^n$ is the zero map. \end{proof} \end{prop} The following proposition achieves the main goal of this section of exhibiting a lax symmetric structure on the $\infty$-functor $\Sing$ (\ref{eq-laxSingversion}).
+The following proposition achieves the main goal of this section of exhibiting a lax symmetric structure on the $\infty$-functor $\Sing$ (\ref{eq-laxSingversion}).
 In particular this extends \cite[Prop.
-3.4.3]{1101.5834} to a base ring which we only require to be regular, instead of a field of characteristic zero.
+3.4.3]{1101.5834} to a base ring which we only require to be regular local, instead of a field of characteristic zero.